jarrarhaider1214/docs/pages/user-guide/overview/cloudplex-features/cloudplex-features.md

 ### Tools Integration

 CloudPlex has integrated multiple cloud native tools with the platform.
 Instead of manually downloading and configuring each tool separately, user can setup up the whole thing in CloudPlex in one go and get everything up and running in under **30 minutes**.
 Some of the major cloud native tools integrated with CloudPlex are - Docker, Kubernetes, Istio, Knative, Grafana, Prometheus, Kiali.

+### Kubernetes Labs

+Learn Kubernetes through our hands-on labs.
+These labs target the key pain points of Kubernetes encountered by developers and are specially designed to make developers productive very quickly.